Director: Pamela Youngblood, Professor

 Students may major in any one of the departments with degree programs leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, the Master of Arts, Master of Music Therapy, Master of Fine Arts, and in Dance, the Doctor of Philosophy degree.

-For more information please see the School of the Arts website.
+For more information please see the School of the Arts and Design website.